Zynga launches prepaid debit card with American Express

-SAN FRANCISCO Zynga Inc., the social games publisher, has reached a partnership agreement with American Express (AXP.N) to issue a prepaid debit card that could be used to redeem virtual credits, the two companies said.
+SAN FRANCISCO May 22 Zynga Inc., the social games publisher, has reached a partnership agreement with American Express to issue a prepaid debit card that could be used to redeem virtual credits, the two companies said.

 Zynga, whose shares have fallen as user numbers for its most popular games decline, aims to boost the profile of its partnership programs with major companies and also to retain users, who will be rewarded with in-game credits for swiping the American Express card.